 How psychotherapy can help your mental health during perimenopause

 For many women, perimenopause brings emotional and psychological changes that feel confusing and overwhelming.
-Mood swings, anxiety, depression, panic attacks, and worsening attention option appear during this stage of life, sometimes, for the first time, sometimes is return of struggles that once felt resolved.
+Mood swings, anxiety, depression, panic attacks, and worsening attention often appear during this stage of life, sometimes, for the first time, sometimes is return of struggles that once felt resolved.

 Psychotherapy can be a powerful support during perimenopause because it addresses both the biological reality of hormonal change and the psychological, relational, and identity shifts that often accompany it.
 For many women, perimenopause is not just a physical transition—it’s an emotional one.
 While a therapist can’t prescribe HRT to help you manage your fluctuating hormones like estrogen and progesterone, she can help you understand how these natural, biological hormonal fluctuations impact everything from your mood, stress response, sleep, and more.